Macron Needs to Attack Syria

 Trump’s promises must be considered against the background of his recently stated intention to withdraw U.S. troops from Syria as soon as possible.
 It’s not clear whether France can count on the United States to commit to the enforcement of any red lines against the Assad regime.
 But this should only concentrate Macron’s mind.
 If the United States abstains, he should prepare, for the sake of not only his personal credibility, but French national interests, to strike alone.

-Since the beginning of his presidency, Macron has struggled to define a policy on Syria, especially as he tried to take stock of his predecessor’s failure to advance France’s anti-Assad agenda.
+Since the beginning of his presidency, Macron has struggled to define a policy on Syria.
 He has generally been critical of his predecessors’ “neoconservative” interventionism, criticizing the 2011 intervention in Libya, in which France played a key role alongside the United Kingdom and the United States, and warning against the risk of failed states in the Middle-East.
 Macron has also rebuked the sweeping Syria policy he inherited.

 Since the beginning of the uprising against Assad, France has maintained, under presidents Nicolas Sarkozy and Francois Hollande, a strong policy in favor of the departure of the Syrian dictator and in support of the opposition.
-As Michel Duclos, France’s former ambassador to Syria explains, France’s position lied “in a good knowledge of the nature of the Assad regime, based on a long-term experience.”
+As Michel Duclos, France’s former ambassador to Syria explains, France’s position laid “in a good knowledge of the nature of the Assad regime, based on a long-term experience.”
 French leaders had lost all trust in Damascus after years of trying to engage.
 Furthermore, they believed, rightly, that the regime would respond to protests with violence, fostering the rise of terrorism.

 After the use of chemical weapons in Ghouta, Hollande instructed the French air force to prepare for punitive strikes against Syria’s chemical weapons command centers as well as administrative centers linked to the attacks.
 He assumed such an attack would be in conjunction with the United States, which had set an ultimatum concerning chemical weapons.
 Barack Obama’s reversal stunned French decision makers and was long a source of resentment at the Elysee.
 Both Hollande and Foreign Minister Laurent Fabius have indicated since then they believe that reversal was interpreted as a sign of American weakness and paved the way for Russian action in Ukraine and annexation of Crimea.
 After leaving office, Hollande said he was “convinced” events would have unfolded differently in Syria had the strikes been undertaken.